87tana/ImageObjectClassification_NetworkComparison/README.md

 - Develop a Neural Network model aimed at the classification of whether a patient has a brain tumor or not based on the analysis of brain MRI scans.

-- Developed 3 Deep Neural Network models i.e. DenseNet(Densely Connected Convolutional Networks), ReseNet50,Xception in order to classify the Brain MRI Images to 4 different independent classes.
+- Developed 3 Deep Neural Network models i.e. MobileNet,Xception,ReseNet50 in order to classify the Brain MRI Images to 4 different independent classes.

 - Statistical metrics was used to evaluate model peformance.